-- A novel oligonucleotide antagonist of TLR7/9. - Excellent Phase 1 safety and tolerability data; Phase 2 safety data. - Strong in vitro and in vivo efficacy in the HFD mouse models of NASH. - Unique vo echanism to inction targets inflammation and residentials at rasis reverses liver candidates (18 out of 27 active NASH programs) target metabolic component of the disease. - Biopharma-developed drug, in-licensed by Yale for clinical development for new indications, including NASH and liver fibrosis.
+- A novel oligonucleotide antagonist of TLR7/9. - Excellent Phase 1 safety and tolerability data; Phase 2 safety data. - Strong in vitro and in vivo efficacy in the HFD mouse models of NASH. - Unique mechanism of action: targets inflammation and oxidatixe stress reverses liver candidates (18 out of 27 active NASH programs) target metabolic component of the disease. - Biopharma-developed drug, in-licensed by Yale for clinical development for new indications, including NASH and liver fibrosis.